kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 ### Test Stage (docker_node)
 In this stage, the application is tested on the `docker_node` EC2 instance.
 Any errors are identified and addressed during this phase.
 ### Build Stage (docker_node)
-Build stage focuses on building the Docker image.
+The build stage focuses on building the Docker image.
 The Dockerfile is used to create a container image that encapsulates the application and its dependencies.
 This image serves as a consistent package for the application.

 ### Login to Docker Hub (docker_node)
 After the image is built, it will get pushed by logging into Docker Hub.
 This is made possible through credentials installed on Jenkins, allowing for secure interactions with the Docker Hub service.